vatpac-technology/pilot-procedures/docs/local-procedures/Class C/sydney.md

 ### Sydney Director
 The Sydney Director positions (SY-D_APP & SY-DE_APP) are responsible for providing vectors to final for inbound aircraft.

-On first contact with Director, you should report "RUNWAY XX IN SIGHT" if you can see your assigned runway, or "VISUAL" if you can see the ground/water.
+On first contact with Director, you should report "*RUNWAY XX IN SIGHT*" if you can see your assigned runway, or "*VISUAL*" if you can see the ground/water.

 ATC can only clear you for an IVA when one of the below conditions has been met:

 - you have your assigned runway in sight, or
 - you are already established on the localiser/final approach course and are visual.